 This tour is very efficient when it comes to discovering the city and a great choice if you are short on time.

-However, in order to visit Alfama, this tour has to sacrifice time in the main downtown neighborhoods and do not cover Alfama as in-depth as tours that are focused on Alfama.
+However, to visit Alfama, this tour has to sacrifice time in the main downtown neighborhoods and does not cover Alfama as in-depth as tours that are focused on Alfama.

 They average 5 out of 5 stars on both Google and TripAdvisor.